01What Is a Savings Account?

 Popular Direct is an online bank that offers this high yield savings account and CDs.
 You can also deposit to an account with mobile check deposit with your phone, which makes it easy to add to savings.

-Salem Five Direct offers a 2.05 percent interest rate at an impressive.
+Salem Five Direct offers a 2.05 percent interest rate.
 You can open an account with a $100 deposit.
 There is no minimum balance once your account is open and no monthly fees.

 Savings accounts typically have a limit of six withdrawals per month.
 This limit is set by Federal Reserve Board Regulation D, so don’t blame the banks.
 But you can deposit to a savings account as many times as you want in a month, subject to any bank imposed limits.